osmottawa/OSMCanada-Documentation/bylaws.md

 16.1 The directors shall see that all necessary books and records containing information related to the corporation, including, but not limited to, general ledgers, meeting minutes, invoices, receipts, contracts, deposit slips, bank statements, accounting documents, governing documents, and operating budgets, are regularly and properly kept.

-16.2 The financial accounts and other books of the association shall be made available for inspection by members upon reasonable request at a time that is mutually convenient.
+16.2 The financial accounts and other books of the organization shall be made available for inspection by members upon reasonable request at a time that is mutually convenient.

 **Article 17 RULES AND REGULATIONS**